n1j0/friendsquest-api/documentation/TESTING.md

 All the test cases are written for the English UI (so labels might differ for other languages).

+**Note:** The test cases are written for the current state of the app.
+The test cases will be updated accordingly.

+**ATTENTION:** For every test case the user has to be online.
+If the user is offline the app cannot be used.

 #### Account

 | #1.1                | User Registration: Successful                                                                                                 |